MineInAbyss/Story/README.md

 # Metay
-Basic Paper plugin for attaching custom data to Blocks, Chunks, Worlds, Items, Players and Entities
+Basic Paper plugin for attaching custom data to:
+- Worlds
+- Chunks
+- Blocks
+- Tile Entities
+- Entities (and Players)
+- Items

 **Warning:** This plugin is in an early development stage and has been tested exactly **0** times, use with care